danjgale/nii-masker/README.md

   --as_voxels           Whether to extract out the timeseries of each voxel
                         instead of the mean timeseries.
 This is only available for single ROI binary masks.
 Default False.
+  --radius radius       Set the radius of the spheres (in mm) centered on the
+                        coordinates provided in `roi_file`.
+Only applicable
+                        when a coordinate .tsv file is passed to `roi_file`;
+                        otherwise, this will be ignored.
+If not set, the nilearn default of extracting from a single voxel (the coordinates) will be used.
+  --allow_overlap       Permit overlapping spheres when coordinates are
+                        provided to `roi_file` and sphere-radius is not None.
   --standardize         Whether to standardize (z-score) each timeseries.
                         Default False
   --t_r t_r             The TR of the input NIfTI files, specified in seconds.